abapPM/.github/profile/README.md

 [apm.to](https://abappm.com) Inc. is the company behind apm Package Manager for ABAP 📦, the apm Website 🌐, and the apm Registry 📑.

-If you've used apm and found it useful, please [support](https://github.com/sponsors/abappm) us.
+If you want to support the development of apm, you can [support us on GitHub](https://github.com/sponsors/abappm).

-We rely on the donations of people like you to help us develop new and maintain existing open-source tools for ABAP.
+We rely on the donations of people like you to help us develop new and maintain exciting open-source tools for ABAP.

-Thank you! 🙏
+Thank you!
+Marc 🙏